 Jesus Comforts the Disciples

 1 “Do not let your heart be troubled.
 Believe in God.
 Believe also in me.
 2 In my Father’s house are many homes.
-If it were not so, I would have told you.
-I am going to prepare a place for you.
-3 If I go and prepare a place for you, I will come again, and will receive you to myself; that where I am, you may be there also.
+If this were not so, would I have told you that I am going to prepare a place for you?
+3 If I go and prepare a place for you, I will come back, and will receive you to myself, that where I am, you may be there also.
 4 You know where I go, and you know the way.”

 The Way, the Truth, and the Life

 5 Thomas said to him, “Lord, we don’t know where you are going.
 How can we know the way?”

 6 Jesus said to him, “I am the way, the truth, and the life.
 No one comes to the Father, except through me.
 7 If you had known me, you would have known my Father also.
 From now on, you know him, and have seen him.”

 8 Philip said to him, “Lord, show us the Father, and that will be enough for us.”

 9 Jesus said to him, “Have I been with you such a long time, and you do not know me, Philip?
 He who has seen me has seen the Father.
 How do you say, ‘Show us the Father?’
 10 Do you not believe that I am in the Father, and the Father in me?
 The words that I tell you, I speak not from myself, but the Father who lives in me does his works.
 11 Believe me that I am in the Father and the Father in me, or else believe me because of the works.
 12 Most certainly I tell you, he who believes in me, the works that I do, he will do also, and he will do greater works than these because I am going to my Father.
 13 Whatever you will ask in my name, I will do it, that the Father may be glorified in the Son.
 14 If you will ask anything in my name, I will do it.